tmtrademark/cheezcap/README.md

 ## Background
 ##

-In order to use the same WordPress theme for many different Wordpress sites, one of the things we've done at Cheezburger is create themes with lots and lots of theme options.
+In order to use the same WordPress theme for many different sites, one of the things we've done at Cheezburger is create themes with lots and lots of theme options.
 CheezCap is a simple library we've made for creating custom wp-admin panels really, really easily.

 At a high level, the way it works is simple: edit the arrays in config.php in order to setup your